 Then you have to be careful of a kicking goat that is going to knock over your milk bucket, jump off the milk stand, or produce so little milk, that it is not worth the effort.
 Some goats will not let you milk them, no matter how much grain, treats, and scratches you give them.
 Here’s looking at you, Champ.

 If you are looking to sell raw goat milk, you need to check your state regulations.
-In Georgia, you cannot sell raw, unpasteurized goat milk for human consumption.
+In Georgia, you can sell raw, unpasteurized goat milk for human consumption but there are a TON of regulations.
 So make sure you know what you are allowed to do in terms of selling that milk.
 As of right now, we are not looking to sell goat milk.
 That may change in the future.

 What is your predator load?
 It’s not just about coyote, bears, etc. What about people?
 Are you in an area were your goats are safe from people who want to steal them or hurt them?
 We are lucky in that regard.
 But what about neighborhood dogs, wild dogs, etc?
 While we don’t necessarily have a people problem, but we have a decent predator load.

 What do we have?
 Coyotes, bears, fox, and minx.
 Since we have mini Nubians, the fox and minx shouldn’t give us many problems.
 But they could be drawn to the property because of the chicken and ducks.
 Then they could find the goat kids.
 So they are something we prepare for.